Marine Ecoacoustics and Informatics Lab

 In our recent publication of "Exploring coral reef biodiversity via underwater soundscapes", we provided a web portal of the audio data used and Python codes for visualizing soundscapes of shallow-water and upper-mesophotic coral reefs.
 A Colab notebook was produced to help people understand how to use Soundscape Viewer in the analysis of soundscapes and explore the audio library we created.
 We hope our data and tools will lead more people to study underwater sounds of coral reef ecosystems!

-Building a citizen science platform of marine soundscapes to monitor ecosystem health of coral reefs
+Building a citizen science platform for listening marine ecosystem health

 Marine soundscapes have been considered as a proxy of marine biodiversity.
 Is it possible to develop a citizen science project based on marine soundscapes?
 We compared the quality of audio data collected by an underwater sound recorder commonly applied in academic research and a commercially available underwater video recorder.
 Despite the distortion of spectral features, an underwater video recorder can still capture sounds of soniferous fish and snapping shrimps.
 Therefore, we propose: